ManpreetRai-0/MediTrack/README.md

 7. Open the VSCode terminal at the bottom of the window and type in "cd [file path to the project folder]", to navigate to folder containing all source code

-8.  add file location to vscode workspace, throught the file drop down menu on the top left.
+8. Add file location to vscode workspace through the file drop down menu on the top left.

 9. Using the terminal again, type in `npm install`.
 THIS WILL INSTALL ALL DEPENDENCIES REQUIRED TO RUN THE APP.
 RUN THIS FIRST.